MetaAstronaut/vadim-group-website-v2/src/content/pages/home-repairs.md

 A transparent, step-by-step workflow designed to deliver consistent, high-quality results.

-1. **Consultation & Estimate** — We assess needs, review photos, and provide clear estimates with no hidden fees
+1. **Quick Repair Estimate** — Tell us what's going on, and we'll give you a clear, simple quote — fast
-2. **Scheduling & Planning** — Flexible scheduling with realistic timelines.
-We respect your time
+2. **Schedule Your Repair** — We agree on a time that works for you — and we stick to it
-3. **Expert Execution** — Professional work with quality materials and attention to detail
+3. **Professional Repair Work** — Clean, careful, and precise work from start to finish
-4. **Inspection & Cleanup** — Thorough inspection and complete cleanup of your space
+4. **Final Review & Cleanup** — You check everything, and we leave your space spotless
-5. **Walkthrough & Warranty** — Final review, questions answered, and warranty-backed work
+5. **Follow-Up Support** — If anything needs attention later, we're here to help

 ---